Healthcare Marketing Director Lindsay Neese Burton brings significant healthcare marketing strategy expertise to Reputation.com

+REDWOOD CITY, CA -- (Marketwired) -- 05/04/17 -- Healthcare Marketing Director Lindsay Neese Burton brings significant healthcare marketing strategy expertise to Reputation.com

-REDWOOD CITY, CA -- (Marketwired) -- 05/02/17 -- Reputation.com, the leading Online Reputation Management (ORM) platform, announced today the addition of a highly experienced Healthcare Marketing Director to further guide the adoption of Online Reputation Management (ORM) technology by hospitals and physicians.
+REDWOOD CITY, CA -- May 2, 2017 -- Reputation.com, the leading Online Reputation Management (ORM) platform, announced today the addition of a highly experienced Healthcare Marketing Director to further guide the adoption of Online Reputation Management (ORM) technology by hospitals and physicians.
 Lindsay Neese Burton, who has worked across a broad segment of the healthcare industry, will lead Reputation.com's market engagement with hospitals and healthcare providers to help them capture patient experience data from social media and grow market share.

 "It is more essential than ever for healthcare providers to become empowered to track their online reputation, especially as more and more patients seek online reviews before deciding where to seek care," said Burton.

-According to the Journal of American Medicine (JAMA), more than half of consumers consider online reviews important as they choose a hospital or provider.
+According to the Journal of the American Medical Association (JAMA), more than half of consumers consider online reviews important as they choose a hospital or provider.
 Reputation.com helps healthcare organizations:

 - Monitor and respond to patient feedback easily -- on Google, Facebook, Yelp and dozens of healthcare specialty sites -- from a single platform